International Forum on Expert Finder Systems

 • Acknowledgement in Forum opening remarks

-• Complimentary Forum registrations for two (meals included)
+• Complimentary Forum registrations for six people

-• Logo displayed on poster board/panel on presentation stage
+• Logo displayed before every presentation

 Silver Sponsorship: $2,500